 Group membership can shape both our dreams and our fears; it can offer stability, identity, and energy: it can offer both a vantage point from which to view the world and a fear of what we discover there.
 Chicago is a microcosm of the richly diverse world we live in, and it can teach us about the ways individuals and groups can challenge, support, and enrich one another.
 This course will examine the strengths and pitfalls of group membership through reviewing the experience of religious, ethnic, and economic communities in the Chicago area.
 We will examine some interfaith projects as examples of contemporary attempts to harness the strengths of group identity in support of the common good.
 (3 hours)

-LAS 276 - Legacies of War, Displacement, and Immigration: Changing American Communities From WWII and Korea to Vietnam and Iraq
+LAS 276 - Consequences of War, Racism, and Immigration: Making Selves and Communities from WWII to the Present